kubernetes/website/content/pt/docs/concepts/containers/images.md

 some nodes and fail to run on others.
 For example, if you use node autoscaling, then each instance template needs to include the `.docker/config.json` or mount a drive that contains it. -->

-Todos os pods terão acesso de leitura às imagens em qualquer registro privado, uma vez privado as chaves de registro são adicionadas ao `.docker/config.json`.
+Todos os pods terão premissão de leitura às imagens em qualquer registro privado, uma vez privado as chaves de registro são adicionadas ao `.docker/config.json`.
 <!-- All pods will have read access to images in any private registry once private
 registry keys are added to the `.docker/config.json`. -->